-Here at Evelyn we are committed to promoting a love of “Reading for pleasure” to enable our children to become life long readers.
+We are committed to promoting a love of 'Reading for pleasure' to enable our children to become life long readers.

-We have a well stocked, up-to-date library where the children have input into what books they would like to read, as well as individual class libraries/ reading areas outside each classroom and ‘reading stops’ in the playground.
+We have a well stocked, up-to-date library, as well as individual class libraries/reading areas outside each classroom and ‘reading stops’ in the playground.

 We use a variety of reading schemes which ensure the children have access to a wide range of text, both fiction and non-fiction and poetry.
 We also subscribe to to monthly children’s magazines which all our children enjoy.